Spiffyk/twitch-node-sdk/README.md

 [example implemention]: http://hebo.github.com/twitch-sdk/example.html

 ## Authentication
 The TwitchTV JavaScript SDK enables your users to log on or register using their TwitchTV accounts.
-The SDK handles synchronizing state between your site and TwitchTV, so users will stay logged in to your app so long as they have a valid access token.
+The SDK handles synchronizing state between your site and TwitchTV, so users will stay logged in to your app as long as they have a valid access token.

 ### Twitch.login